manikbajaj/woodpecker-bootstrap/README.md

 │   ├── documentation           -   (Documentation files for WoodPecker®)
 │   ├── template                -   (The main theme folder)
 │   ├── demos                   -   (Contains all the demo sites)
-│   └── Licensing               -   (License details for WoodPecker®)

 ```